Duke-GCB/SciComp-Materials/bash/bash_lesson.md

 ```

 ***Exercise***: Modify this script to print the data for the specified chromsome from the input file to an output file

+# Logging into a remote machine

+Finally, we are going to cover how to log into a remote machine.
+Even if you don't use the bash shell for your day-to-day work on your computer, once you log into a server (such as the Duke HPC), the bash shell will be your only interface.

+Open a new window.
+We are going to use the `ssh` (secure shell) command.
+This creates a secure connection to a remote server.

+    $ ssh netid@dscr-slogin-01.oit.duke.edu

+You will see a message about not being able to establish authenticity of the hose.
+You will always get this message the first time you log into a server.
+Type `yes` and then type your netID password.

+Note that the prompt changed.
+Try `whoami` or `pwd` or `hostname` to show other differences (and test where you are before doing things!).

+To log out and return to your laptop:

+    $ exit